 |About David Kronheim - The Number Tamer

-I've had more than 35 years of experience as a
+I have 40 years of experience as a secondary market

 My market research career began with retail chain

 Lane Bryant.
 Soon after, I moved into advertising,

 where I created my own research position with Ted